Kyungseop0206/video-summarization-for-information-dense-content/README.md

 - Established the reasoning behind combining audio and visual information for accurate summarization.

 ### 2. Designing the Multimodal Pipeline
-- Pipeline Flow Design: Keyframe extraction & Audio transcriptioi -> topic segmentation -> LLM summarization
+- Pipeline Flow Design: Keyframe extraction & Audio transcription -> topic segmentation -> LLM summarization
 - Worked with the audio team to align segmentation with visual context
 - Collaborated with the LLM team to design how keyframes would be incorporated into prompts.